Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 The moth has a distinctive tuft of pale hairs on its back.

-The Variable Tussock Moth is usually seen flying around in late spring and summer and prefers humid and moist areas.
+The Variable Tussock Moth usually flies around in late spring and summer and prefers humid and moist areas.

 The adults feed on nectar from flowers like the aster and goldenrod.

-The larvae of this species feed on various trees and shrubs, including oak, birch, maple, elm, apple, and cherry.
+This species’ larvae feed on various trees and shrubs, including oak, birch, maple, elm, apple, and cherry.

 Of all the types of moths in North Carolina, it is considered an agricultural pest, as it can cause damage to crops.